protocol-diver/go-gossip/README.md

 In general, each node periodically performs health checks of other nodes and communicates with them, but this library relies on an externally imported discovery layer. <br>
 The gossip protocol is divided into two main categories: Push and Pull.
 If implemented as a push, it becomes inefficient if a large number of peers are already infected.
 If implemented as Pull, it will propagate efficiently, but there is a point to be concerned about because the message that needs to be propagated to the peer needs to be managed. <br>
 In this project, by properly mixing push and pull methods, it is possible to efficiently propagate even when a large number of peers are already infected, and the goal is to reduce the difficulty of managing messages that need to be propagated to other peers. <br>
-it works almost identically to the existing Push-based gossip protocol.
+It works almost identically to the existing Push-based gossip protocol.
 It selects a set number of random peers for a new message and send the message.
 The difference here is that the peer that receives the 'Push' message sends an ACK message to the sender. <br>
 If the target peer does not operate normally, or if the message has already received before, does not send ACK message. <br>
 The sender collects the number of ACKs to see if it has received a majority of the number of messages it has sent.
 If a 'Push' message is sent to 3 random peers, the 'Push' process will correctly end only when two or more 'ACK' are received. <br>

-What if I didn't get more than a majority? <br>
+> What if I didn't get more than a majority? <br>

 Suppose you sent a 'Push' message to 3 random peers, but only received 1 'ACK'.
-The sender adds a certain value to the previously established number of peers 3 and sends, for example, 'PullSync' to 5 peers.
+The sender adds a certain value to the previously set 3 and sends a 'PullSync' to 5 peers for example.
 The message is sent with the id of the data the sender was trying to propagate.
 The peer receiving the 'PullSync' sends a 'Pull request' including the data ID to the sender of the message.
-Finally, the original sender peer sends a 'Pull response' containing the requested data, and then deletes the data from the memory. <br>
+Finally, the original sender peer sends a 'Pull response' containing the requested data. <br>
 If implemented as above, the inefficiency of the push-based gossip protocol, which requires sending and receiving messages between already infected peers, and the hassle of managing data to respond to pull requests can be reduced. <br>

 Take a look at the list of supported features below. <br>